Jot (TV series): History

-Not only the first Christian animated series, but presumably the first preschool-aimed animated television series, it was created by Ruth Byers, a graduate of Baylor University, and Ted Perry a writer at the RATC.
+Not only one of the earliest religious animated series (another was Davey and Goliath), but presumably the first preschool-aimed animated television series, it was created by Ruth Byers, a graduate of Baylor University, and Ted Perry, a writer at the RATC.
 Both had a background connected to the Dallas Theater Center, with Byers having been director of children's productions.
 The pair was commissioned by Dr. Paul Stevens, president of the RATC, to develop a television show that would provide simple moral lessons for young children.
-Keitz & Herndon, an American television production company worked on JOT, alongside animator Tom Young.
+Keitz & Herndon, an American television production company, worked on Jot, alongside animator Tom Young.
 Production of the first episodes began in 1959, with the first episode released in 1965.
 The style of the show was kept deliberately simple, both as a cost-cutting measure (the budget for the early episodes was never more than $25,000, and that amount dropped over time), and to prevent the design from interfering with the delivery of the message.

-The main character, JOT, is a white circle with simple facial features (similar to a smiley face), hands and feet.
-JOT's color and shape would change in response to the struggles presented.
+The main character, Jot, is a white circle with simple facial features (similar to a smiley face), hands and feet.
+Jot's color and shape would change in response to the struggles presented.
 This was meant to represent changes in a child's temperament or emotional state, "somewhat like a thermostat," according to one critic.
 His hands and feet are only seen when he is still; when he is in motion, they disappear.
 Jot does not have a nose.
 Jot would sometimes be accompanied by Tug (voiced by Ed Ruth), a "bad" character who would learn a moral lesson in the end.

-The voice of JOT was provided by two different women, Lou Kelly (1965–1967, 1968, and 1981), and Colleen Collins (1967).
+The voice of Jot was provided by two different women, Lou Kelly (1965–1967, 1968, and 1981) and Colleen Collins (1967).

 The series premiered on Peppermint Place, a Sunday children's show produced locally at WFAA-TV in Dallas, and later on The Children's Hour on WBAP-TV (now KXAS-TV) in Fort Worth.
 The episodes were eventually syndicated throughout the world, translated into 19 different languages.
 They were also a favorite of Sunday School programs.
 The response to the program was a volume of over 175,000 letters from children, requiring a volunteer group from 22 churches to write responses.
 The series remained in regular production until 1974.
 Additional episodes were produced for the 1980 to 1981 season.

-JOT the Dot later was owned by FamilyNet Television and was utilized as the network's mascot for its "Families on FamilyNet" programming block until 2014.
-The JOT animation was updated for new television spots and Web promotions, and the original cartoon shorts were formerly available at the Familynet website.
+Jot the Dot later was owned by FamilyNet Television and was utilized as the network's mascot for its "Families on FamilyNet" programming block until 2014.
+The Jot animation was updated for new television spots and Web promotions, and the original cartoon shorts were formerly available at the FamilyNet website.